karl-denby/mongo-infra-aws/README.md

 ### What problem does this solve
 This project does 2 things:
 1. Uses `terraform` to create instances, security-groups on AWS and writes an ansible inventory
-2. Uses `ansible` to deploy mongodb software onto those AWS instances
+2. Uses `ansible` (must be 2.16 or earlier) to deploy mongodb software onto those AWS instances

 ## Usage
 ### Automatically deploy everything for me, don't ask me much